-2.1 Microcode operation
+1.2.1. - Microcode operation

 There is little more to the core that what has already been said; all the CPU operations are microcoded, including interrupt response, reset and instruction opcode fetch.
-The microcode source code can be seen in file ucode/light8080.m80, in a format I expect will be less obscure than a plain vhdl constant table.
+The microcode source code can be seen in file ucode/light8080.m80.